laercios/StartWarsApp/README.md

 This project is a Vue.js SPA to see information about Sta Wars.
 The project can be possible because there is a [API](https://swapi.co) with information (API is open).

-This application consist of showing information about Characters who act at Star Wars movies.
+This application consist of showing information about characters who act at Star Wars movies.
 Information about Starship is a business need.
 And then it is need to be show.

 ## What was used to build the project?

 - Docker and docker-compose
 - node 13.10 (latest)
 - @vue/cli 4.2.3 (latest)
-- JEST
 - JStandard
-- Nightwatch
 - Pug
 - Stylus